DylanAuty/lstm-rnn/README.md

 # lstm-rnn
-Some Long Short-Term Memory Recurrent Neural Network implementations, using Theano and CUDA
+Some Long Short-Term Memory Recurrent Neural Network implementations, using Theano and CUDA.